-For professionals in the security industry, the federal government is one of the most tried and true sources for employment.
-Federal security agency jobs promise long-term placement.
+The top federal security jobs and careers are with federal agencies and promise long-term placement and a good salary.
+For professionals in the security industry, the federal government is one of the most tried and true sources of employment.
 Working for the federal government provides more job security than working for the private sector.
 Federal jobs also have flexible scheduling options for those who need it and will pay for time off.
-Health and life insurance coverage is usually provided to federal security agents with retirement savings plans available too.
+Health and life insurance coverage are usually provided to federal security agents with retirement savings plans also available.
 A federal retirement plan allows the employee to collect benefits after serving the government for a set number of years.
-Pay is lucrative for federal security agents with salaries guaranteed.
+Furthermore, the pay is lucrative for federal security agents with salaries guaranteed.
 Unlike private-sector jobs, government positions regulate pay grades.

 Moreover, federal security agency jobs have unique advancement opportunities.
 A master’s degree can help federal workers move into higher positions.
 As two examples, federal agents are given access to the National Intelligence University and the Intelligence Community Civilian Joint Duty (JD) Program.
 National Intelligence University is a degree-granting institution with intelligence and security programs while the Intelligence Community Civilian Joint Duty (JD) Program permits intelligence officers to work for multiple agencies.
 Agencies are presented simply in alphabetical order.

 The Central Intelligence Agency (CIA) is one of the oldest intelligence agencies in the United States and is one of the most well-known federal security agencies.
 Operating at the federal level, this organization was founded in 1947 under the Truman Administration.
 The duties of this agency are to gather intelligence through human interaction and evaluate any evidence gathered by their agents under operation.
 They also work closely with other federal and state agencies, to evaluate intelligence and focus on protecting Americans during their operation.